QikaiGu/scalding-emr-tutorial/README.md

 To launch your job, you need only provide the name of the bucket you created (or remebered) from Step 4b.

 ```
-./elasticity.rb slifka-scalding
+./elasticity.rb my-test-bucket
 ```

 You'll see a bit of status fly by, culminating with the submission of your jobflow to EMR.

 ```
-sfo-rslifka:~/workspace/scalding-emr-tutorial(master)$ ./elasticity.rb slifka-scalding
+sfo-rslifka:~/workspace/scalding-emr-tutorial(master)$ ./elasticity.rb my-test-bucket
 Running scalding-emr-tutorial...
 Settings:
   Job Name   : Sharethrough Scalding EMR Tutorial (1381259280)
-  Bucket Path: s3n://slifka-scalding/scalding-emr-tutorial/1381259280 (input and output stored here)
+  Bucket Path: s3n://my-test-bucket/scalding-emr-tutorial/1381259280 (input and output stored here)
   Region     : us-east-1 (specified in elasticity.rb)
   PlacementID: FAKE_PLACEMENT_ID (specified in elasticity.rb)
   Impr.
 Floor: 2 (specified in elasticity.rb)
-Uploading job jar => s3n://slifka-scalding/scalding-emr-tutorial/1381259280/lib
+Uploading job jar => s3n://my-test-bucket/scalding-emr-tutorial/1381259280/lib
-Uploading test ./data => s3n://slifka-scalding/scalding-emr-tutorial/1381259280/input
+Uploading test ./data => s3n://my-test-bucket/scalding-emr-tutorial/1381259280/input
 Submitting jobflow to EMR...
 Submitted! jobflow ID is j-2S4HBS8L3QSU9
 ```

 Head on over to the AWS EMR console to monitor your job.
 You'll see it provisioning and configuring your instances followed by running the sole step we provided.

-Once complete, use either the Amazon S3 web browser or a tool like [Transmit](http://panic.com/transmit/) to have a look at the output directory.
+Once complete, use either the AWS S3 browser or a tool like [Transmit](http://panic.com/transmit/) to have a look at the output directory.

 ## Step 5 - PROFIT!

-If you have a look at `s3n://slifka-scalding/scalding-emr-tutorial/1381259280/output` (replaced `slifka-scalding` with your bucket name of course) you will see the same `_SUCCESS` and `part-00000` files as when the job was run locally.
+If you have a look at `s3n://my-test-bucket/scalding-emr-tutorial/1381259280/output` (replace `my-test-bucket` with your bucket name of course) you will see the same `_SUCCESS` and `part-00000` files as when the job was run locally.

 ## Next Steps

-With the framework this tutorial provides, you can proceed through several directions:
+With the framework this tutorial provides, you can proceed in several directions:

-1. Test-drive your Scalding jobs, without ever leaving `sbt ~test`.
+1. Experiment locally with Scalding, test-driving your jobs without ever leaving `sbt ~test`.
+Definitely refer to the Scalding team's [Fields-based API Reference](https://github.com/twitter/scalding/wiki/Fields-based-API-Reference).
 1. Package and run your jobs locally with Hadoop.
-Just throw everything into the `./data` directory and go from there.
+Just throw everything into the `./data` directory and tweak the command-line invocation in Step 3.
 This might be your go-to if you're digging around in some data locally before spinning up a much larger job on EMR.
 1. Package and run your jobs up on EMR when you're ready to take advantage of Amazon's scale.
 On 8 x m1.large instances, it took about 1 hour to process 14GB of data.

+Enjoy!

 ## License